LearnWeb3DAO/Junior-Track/Indexing-Contract-Data-TheGraph.md

 npm run dev
 ```

-Now lets install Web3Modal library(https://github.com/Web3Modal/web3modal).
+Now let's install Web3Modal library(https://github.com/Web3Modal/web3modal).
 Web3Modal is an easy-to-use library to help developers add support for multiple providers in their apps with a simple customizable configuration.
 By default Web3Modal Library supports injected providers like (Metamask, Dapper, Gnosis Safe, Frame, Web3 Browsers, etc), You can also easily configure the library to support Portis, Fortmatic, Squarelink, Torus, Authereum, D'CENT Wallet and Arkane.
-Open up a terminal pointing at`my-app` directory and execute this command
+Open up a terminal pointing at `my-app` directory and execute this command

 ```bash
   npm install web3modal